 France may well be one of the few countries that are keeping Cyberpunk cinema alive.
 One of the most influential films appears to increasingly have been Luc Besson’s The Fifth Element (1997) whose fusion of Cyberpunk action and vision of a messianic teen waif certainly informs Babylon A.D..
 In recent years we have seen other French Cyberpunk outings with the likes of Banlieue 13 (2004), Immortal (ad vitam) (2004), Renaissance (2006) and Chrysalis (2007).

 French director Mathieu Kassovitz emerged out of nowhere with his second film La Haine (1995), concerning itself with violence in French minority neighbourhoods.
 Since then, Kassovitz has frequently dabbled in genre films with the likes of The Crimson Rivers (2000), a serial killer thriller that develops out into a plot about Nazi eugenics programs, and then headed to the US to make the Halle Berry ghost story Gothika (2003) for Dark Castle.
 Babylon A.D., Mathieu Kassovitz’s sixth feature film, was a venture into Cyberpunk cinema.
-Kassovitz subsequently went onto make the historical film Rebellion (2011).
+Kassovitz subsequently went onto make the historical film Rebellion (2011), although appears to have fallen silent since then.

 The future courier/bodyguard story is one that we have seen in other works like Cyborg (1989), Johnny Mnemonic (1995) and Children of Men (2006).
 As has been noted elsewhere, Babylon A.D. has a number of passing similarities to Children of Men, notably the almost divine status of the girl being escorted who carries the hope for the human race’s future in her pregnancy.
 The character of Aurora seems first cousin to the super-powered lost waifs that we have in The Fifth Element‘s Leeloo or Summer Glau in Firefly (2002-3) and Serenity (2005).